ChefAndy/casio-rpn/README.md

 **Features**
 - study the possibility of *setting* angles to degrees/radians instead of *converting*
-- Level selection in dynamic mode: n ROLL
+- level selection in dynamic mode: n ROLL
 - interactive “clickable” menus
-- (then) [%] menu with proportion, evolution, and so on (cf. HP 12C)
+- (then) [%] menu with %, Δ%, %T, MG%P, MG%C (cf. HP 12C & 19B II)
-- Settings: switch between fixed number of d.p., scientific notation, and so on
+- settings: switch between fixed number of d.p., scientific notation, and so on
+- arithmetics on [A]: gcd, lcm, prime division, combinatics, and so on
+- time calculations between dates dd.mmyyyy on [T] (cf. HP 12C and others)
 - conversion tool on [STO→]
 - vectors? (with `[` and `]`): add, substract, scalar multiplication, norm (with `[N]`), dot product, cross product, determinant?…
 - complex numbers? (with `(` and `)`) (cf. HP 28S)